Fitting the $Z b \bar b$ vertex in the two-Higgs-doublet model and in the three-Higgs-doublet model: Numerical results

 In figure~\ref{gLcn2HDM} we display the same points as in figure~\ref{gLR2HDM}, now distinguishing the neutral-scalar contribution to $\delta g_L$ from the charged-scalar contribution to the same quantity.

 The same exercise is performed in figure~\ref{gRcn2HDM} for the contributions to $\delta g_R$.

-In the left panels of figures~\ref{gLcn2HDM} and~\ref{gRcn2HDM} one can see that the agreement of some blue points with solution~1$^\mathrm{fit}$ is obtained not just by using very light neutral scalars and very high oblique parameter $T$, but also through a fine-tuning where large neutral-scalar and charged-scalar contributions almost cancel each other.
+In the left panels of figures~\ref{gLcn2HDM} and~\ref{gRcn2HDM} one can see that the agreement of some blue points with solution~1$^\mathrm{fit}$ is obtained not just by using very light neutral scalars and laxer oblique parameters $S$ and $T$, but also through a fine-tuning where large neutral-scalar and charged-scalar contributions almost cancel each other.
 In the right panels of those figures one sees that, when both neutral scalars have masses above 150\,GeV, the signs of the neutral-scalar and charged-scalar contributions are the same---this explains the agreement worse than in the SM observed in figure~\ref{gLR2HDM}.

 One also sees in figures~\ref{gLcn2HDM} and~\ref{gRcn2HDM} that the neutral-scalar contributions $\delta g_L^n$ and $\delta g_R^n$ are often comparable in size to, or even larger than, the charged-scalar contributions $\delta g_L^c$ and $\delta g_R^c$, respectively.
 Thus, the usual practice of taking into account just the charged-scalar contribution may lead to erroneous results.